 The right to receive child support belongs to the child, and parents can’t contract in advance how much the child will need at the time of divorce.
 Similarly, a parent can’t give away a child’s right to receive financial support from the other parent.

 Also, child custody can’t be decided in advance by a premarital agreement.
 The couple or the court can decide child custody at the time of divorce.
-Custody decisions must be based on the child’s best interests at the time of the divorce.
+Parents and the judge must base child custody on the child’s best interests at the time of the divorce.

 Learn more about Illinois Child Custody and Support.